-- a shotgun using ammunition loaded with more than one solid ball, or a rifle using rimfire ammunition of less than .25 caliber. - a fully automatic rifle, shotgun or handgun. - a handgun using a straight-walled case of less than .357 magnum cartridge or a bottle-necked case of less than .24 caliber. - a muzzleloader of less than .38 caliber during the muzzleloader deer season. - both a gun and a bow or with a gun and an arrow, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense. - a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - a bow with arrows with broadheads having less than two sharpcutting edges, measuring less than 3/4 inch in width. - a bow locking device, except with a modified bow permit issued by the Director. - an arrow with an explosive, drug-laced or poisoned head or shaft. - anything other than a bow, crossbow or single-shot muzzleloader on Green Bottom and Fox Forest WMAs. - an electronic call. - a bow or crossbow on Bright McCausland Homestead WMA.
+- a shotgun using ammunition loaded with more than one solid ball, or a rifle using rimfire ammunition of less than .25 caliber. - a fully automatic rifle, shotgun or handgun. - a handgun using a straight-walled case of less than .357 magnum cartridge or a bottle-necked case of less than .24 caliber. - a muzzleloader of less than .38 caliber during the muzzleloader deer season. - an air rifle of less than .45 caliber and with a bullet of less than 200 grains.
+Any person hunting with an air rifle is subject to all other rifle and firearm hunting regulations. - both a gun and a bow or with a gun and an arrow, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense. - a crossbow with more than one string. - a crossbow that does not have: - " a draw weight of at least 125 pounds. - " a working safety. - " bolts and arrows at least 16 inches long, including the insert and the nock. - " broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - a bow with arrows with broadheads having less than two sharpcutting edges, measuring less than 3/4 inch in width. - a bow locking device, except with a modified bow permit issued by the Director. - an arrow with an explosive, drug-laced or poisoned head or shaft. - anything other than a bow, crossbow or single-shot muzzleloader on Green Bottom and Fox Forest WMAs. - an electronic call. - a bow or crossbow on Bright McCausland Homestead WMA.